What Is Propylene Carbonate?

-Propylene carbonate is a synthetic solvent that is used in cosmetics and personal care products to dissolve or suspend other ingredients in a formulation and also to decrease the viscosity of formulations.
+Propylene carbonate is an ingredient that is used in cosmetics and skincare products.
+Propylene carbonate is mainly used to dissolve or suspend other ingredients in a formulation and also to decrease the thickness of formulations.

-Propylene carbonate, also known as cyclic propylene carbonate, is a carbonate ester derived from propylene glycol.
 Propylene glycol is a small, water-soluble alcohol that is a very common ingredient in cosmetics and personal care products.
-It is synthetic product obtained from the hydration of propylene oxide, which is derived from petroleum products.
+It is a synthetic product obtained from the hydration of propylene oxide, which is derived from petroleum products.
 Therefore, propylene carbonate can also be considered a petroleum-derived product.
 Propylene carbonate is a colorless and odorless liquid.

-In cosmetics and personal care products, propylene carbonate primarily functions as a solvent.
+In cosmetics and skincare products, propylene carbonate primarily functions as a solvent, meaning that it dissolves other ingredients.
 It is typically used at concentrations ranging from less than 0.1% to 5%.
 Propylene carbonate is used in the formulation of makeup, primarily lipstick, eye shadow, and mascara, as well as in skin cleansing products.

-As a solvent, propylene carbonate helps to dissolve or suspend other ingredients in a formulation without chemically altering the other ingredients.
-Propylene carbonate allows for an even distribution of all ingredients in a cosmetic formulation and provides appropriate consistency for the product.
-Additionally, propylene carbonate has a high boiling point of 464°F (240°C).
-The larger the proportion of high boiling point solvents in a cosmetic formulation, the slower will be the rate of drying.
+As a solvent, propylene carbonate helps to dissolve or suspend other ingredients in a formulation without changing the other ingredients.
+Propylene carbonate allows for an even distribution of all ingredients in a cosmetic formulation and creates an appropriate consistency for the product.

 Furthermore, solvents like propylene carbonate are used to thin out formulations and decrease viscosity.
-The term viscosity corresponds to the concept of “thickness”, for example, honey has a higher viscosity than water.
+The term viscosity corresponds to the concept of ‘thickness’.
 Decreasing the viscosity of a formulation makes the product more spreadable when applied to the skin or hair.
 Solvents can also increase the efficacy of active ingredients in a product formulation by enhancing their absorption through the skin.